AltropInc/alt/doc/script/class.md

 }
 ```

-The base class `func` is a built-in functional class that supports traditional function call protocol, which is an efficient and sequential procedure using the same stack frame technique.
-Because `func` is a sealed class, we can use simple class form to define function classes:
+The above code cannot be compiled because the base class `func` is sealed class.
+We can only use simple class form to define function classes:

 ```altscript
 func sum(values: int...): int